noahats/noahats.github.io/index.md

   * Incident creation, assignment, and lifecycle management.
   * Playbooks / SOAR automation (e.g., auto-block source IPs via Logic Apps)
   * Detections beyond EventID 4625 or successful logons after brute force EventID 4624.

 In future labs, incorporating a larger scope to involve these above points is the next logical step.
 This lab served as a great opportunity to familiarize what the Azure and Sentinel environments are like and how they may be used in a real enterprise SOC.

-Built a Microsoft Sentinel lab centered on log ingestion, alerting, and investigation workflows, using a honeypot-style setup to generate security-relevant events for analysis.
-The project focused on learning how to onboard telemetry, query data, create detections, and use Sentinel as a cloud-native SIEM for practical SOC-style investigations.
-Also imported data to create a live visual dashboard for login attempts.

-TBC

 ---